 Legislation also establishes New Jersey Emergency Medical Services Task Force to provide support & training for specialized responses

-Legislation sponsored by Assembly Democrats Herb Conaway, Jr., M.D., Eric Houghtaling, Annette Quijano, Thomas Giblin and Wayne DeAngelo to improve the delivery of emergency medical services (EMS) in New Jersey by establishing certain data reporting requirements for EMS providers and dispatch centers received final legislative approval from both houses on Thursday.
+(TRENTON) Legislation sponsored by Assembly Democrats Herb Conaway, Jr., M.D., Eric Houghtaling, Annette Quijano, Thomas Giblin and Wayne DeAngelo to improve the delivery of emergency medical services (EMS) in New Jersey by establishing certain data reporting requirements for EMS providers and dispatch centers was approved Monday by an Assembly panel.

 Under the bill (A-4925), basic life support ambulance services, mobile intensive care units, air medical services, and volunteer and non-volunteer first aid, rescue, and ambulance squads would be required to report certain data to the state Department of Health (DOH), which will create a system to evaluate the data to help improve outcomes.

 "In the context of emergency medical services, enhanced data tracking and reporting can expedite a hospital's receipt of EMS triage reports, helping to ensure that health care professionals at the hospital are aware of an incoming patient's treatment needs and are better prepared to provide appropriate care upon arrival," said Conaway (D-Burlington), a practicing physician.
 "This will provide a tremendous boost when it comes to the delivery of critical care."

 "Throughout both the nation and the health care industry, technological innovations have enhanced the ability to track and utilize patient care data to improve outcomes and efficiencies and realize cost savings," said Houghtaling (D-Monmouth).
 "We should be capitalizing on these innovations as much as possible."